Teachable![]() |

 - Figure out who you want to reach out to.

-The major issue with Udemy, as we previously mentioned, is that they need a 50% profit share of the total income.
-And you have zero clue and zero knowledge about what they are thinking about your program, who they will be talking to, and what they are looking for.
+And you have zero clue or knowledge about what they are thinking about your program, who they will talk to, and what they are looking for.

-Teachable, on the other hand, gives more leverage to your sales and advertising material.
-As a result of this, you have a very good understanding of just how and also where your sales occur.
-Plus, since you were the one who signed the offer, you will tend to be more satisfied!
+On the other hand, Teachable gives more leverage to your sales and advertising material.
+As a result of this, you have a very good understanding of just how and where your sales occur.

 “Learn how to promote your items.
 You will develop a greater sense of your particular demographic wants and requirements while creating a personal link and guiding them to your brand.”